fabiohecht/kafka-bookstore-tutorial/README.md

 ### Kafka Connect to Elasticsearch

+Elasticsearch is a popular document storage that has powerful full-text search capabilities.
+It is often used for text queries, analytics and as an key-value store.
+For the key-value store use case, it supports using keys from Kafka messages as document ids in Elasticsearch and provides configurations ensuring that updates to a key are written to Elasticsearch in order.
+Elasticsearch’s idempotent write semantics guarantees exactly once delivery.

+It if often used with Kibana, an open source visualization plugin to create real time dashboards.

-Elasticsearch connector is installed with Confluent Open Source by default.
+The Elasticsearch connector is installed with Confluent Open Source by default.
 Create a mapping template:

     curl -XPUT "http://localhost:9200/_template/kafkaconnect/" -H 'Content-Type: application/json' -d'{"index_patterns":"*","settings":{"number_of_shards":1,"number_of_replicas":0},"mappings":{"_default_":{"dynamic_templates":[{"dates":{"match":"EXTRACT_TS","mapping":{"type":"date"}}},{"non_analysed_string_template":{"match":"*","match_mapping_type":"string","mapping":{"type":"keyword"}}}]}}}'